cvlab-stonybrook/ART/README.md

 🎉 Our work has been accepted to **ECCV 2024**!

-📚 For download links and details of our **RefCOCO-Gaze** dataset, please visit our [dataset repository](https://github.com/cvlab-stonybrook/refcoco-gaze).
+📚 For download links and details of our **RefCOCO-Gaze** dataset, please visit our dedicated [dataset repository](https://github.com/cvlab-stonybrook/refcoco-gaze).

 📢 Stay tuned for the pre-print and code!